 4. Manufacturing

-Manufacturing is another, perhaps unexpected, top-player in the Bay Area’s overall economy.
+Manufacturing is another, perhaps unexpected, top player in the Bay Area’s overall economy.
 It accounts for 359,668 jobs.
 What’s more, the region has the highest number of manufacturing jobs among major metro areas.
-This is due, in part, to the increase in the manufacturing of specialty products in the area, including those which stem from the many technology, biotechnology, and startup organizations in the region.
+This is due, in part, to the increase in the manufacturing of specialty products in the area, including those that stem from the many technology, biotechnology, and startup organizations in the region.

 5 top brands and companies in the San Francisco Bay Area